russhousley/IETF-105-Mtg-Network-BoF/key-questions.md

   - measurements of the experiments can be done.
 - It is nice to have insight into attacks that take place on the meeting network, and then share this information with the whole community.

+The requirement have been fairly stable for 10 years.
+See https://www.ietf.org/how/meetings/admin/meeting-network-requirements/.

+In 2018, the IETF meeting network cost about $360,000 per meeting.
+See "NOC Support" line in the budget at https://www.ietf.org/documents/246/IETF_2019_Budget_Public_2018-12-19.pdf.

-Key questions this BoF should explore:
+Key questions about the meeting network that this BoF should explore:

-1. Do we need to manage connectivity for guest rooms?
-2. Can we simplify, evolve, or eliminate any network requirements?
+1. Can we simplify, evolve, or eliminate any network requirements?
+2. Should the network offer private IPv4 addresses?
 3. Are there any network functions that could be delivered virtually rather than physically on-site?
 4. Are there new requirements to support the hackathon or other new technical initiatives?
+5. How much redundency do we need?
-5. Can we prioritize key network requirements/functions into MUST and SHOULD and MAY?
+6. Can we prioritize key network requirements/functions into MUST and SHOULD and MAY?
-6. Do any NOC functions change based on changes in network requirements?
+7. Do any NOC functions change based on the evolution of the network requirements?

+Key questions about the hotel network that this BoF should explore:

+1. Do we need to manage connectivity for guest rooms?
+2. Does ietf-hotel really work better than the hotel-provided network?
+3. Could we live with NAT in the rooms?
+Could we live without IPv6 in the rooms?

 Mailing List: https://www.ietf.org/mailman/listinfo/ietf